tomathchoi/drone_CF-mMIMO/README.md

 ## Measurement Data Descriptions
 The measurement was conducted by using a drone with a single antenna as a transmitter and a cylidrical array with 128 antennas as a receiver.

-Each spatial point where the drone passes acts as a single-antenna access point (AP) and the array acts as a user equipment (UE).

 The array contains 16 different linear array forming a cylinder, where each array contains 4 patch elements.

 Each patch element has two different ports (V-pol and H-pol), hence 8 ports per linear array.

+We used 46 MHz bandwidth, with 2301 subcarriers, around 3.5 GHz center frequency.

+More details of the channel sounder is described in [Gomez2021air].

+Each spatial point where the drone passes acts as a single-antenna access point (AP) and the array acts as a user equipment (UE).

 The drone flew the same trajectory twice per each UE location, at 35m height and 70m height.

 There were 4 UE locations on campus, hence the trajectory was repeated 8 times (4 UEs, 2 different heights).

 Each trajectory was divided into 6 parts, due to drone battery issues.

-We used 46 MHz bandwidth, with 2301 subcarriers, around 3.5 GHz center frequency.

 There are 4 zipped folders, each containing channel data for each UE.